santimorenoh/SantiProjects/README.md

-Repository is dedicated to develop the differents courses in Platzi
+Repository dedicated to develop the differents courses in Platzi

 # 03 Curso Python PIP y Entornos Virtuales